 Diploma/Certificate, Undergraduate and Graduate Degrees

-The University offers diploma and certificates as well as undergraduate and graduate degrees in Business Administration, Criminal Justice, General Studies, and Legal Studies.
-ALU’s Master’s tuition has been reduced to $250 per credit hour for military students.
+The University offers diploma and certificates as well as undergraduate and graduate degrees in Business Administration, Criminal Justice, and Legal Studies.

-Fees that are waived for military students (excluding DBA and JD programs) include:
+Fees that are waived for military students include:

 ALU accepts the maximum allowable transfer credits from military training, plus credits earned at other accredited colleges and universities.
-This applies to all undergraduate and master’s, and DBA programs.
-To learn how to get a transcript evaluation, please contact your ALU Admissions Representative at www.alu.edu or (213) 252-5100.
+This applies to all undergraduate, Master’s, and DBA programs.
+Learn more information regarding ALU’s transfer policy on our Transfer Credits page.
+To learn more about obtaining a transcript evaluation, contact your ALU Admissions Representative at email@example.com or (213) 252-5100.

 Abraham Lincoln University is eligible to accept Military Tuition Assistance (TA) for active duty soldiers, which may pay up to 100% of tuition.
-ALU also accepts MyCAA (Military Spouse Career Advancement Accounts), a program delivering up to $4,000 over two fiscal years to military spouses in certificate, diploma, and degree programs.
+ALU also accepts MyCAA (Military Spouse Career Advancement Accounts), a program delivering up to $4,000 over two fiscal years to military spouses in degree programs.

 Abraham Lincoln University is approved through the California State Approving Agency for Veterans Education (CSAAVE) to train veterans and eligible persons in the diploma and degree programs listed in the law school or university catalogs.

-Student eligibility for VA education benefits through the G.I.
+Student eligibility for veterans college benefits through the G.I.
 Bill® is determined solely by the Department of Veterans Affairs.
-To inquire about eligibility for G.I.
-Bill® education benefits as a veteran or service member, please call 888-442- 4551 or visit this website.
+For more G.I.
+Bill® information and to learn more about eligibility for G.I.
+Bill® education benefits as a veteran or service member, call (888) 442-4551 or visit the Veterans Benefits Administration Education and Training webpage.

-To be compliant with the standards issued by the Department of Veterans Affairs (VA), a student utilizing GI Bill® education benefits must have the following enrollment status:
+To be compliant with the standards issued by the Department of Veterans Affairs (VA), a student utilizing G.I.
+Bill® military financial benefits must have the following enrollment status:

 |SEMESTER COURSE LOAD||STUDENT STATUS|